gvwilson/thirdbit/src/fiction/bear/index.md

 they'd used each other up."

 "Well, Muddh has one, whatever it is," Noxy said.
-"And now Sergeant Dambu's sent the soldiers out of town.
+"And now Sergeant Inambu's sent the soldiers out of town.
 Mope, she's could be at the dam right now!
 She might already have started!"

 "I wondered what that whistle was about," Mope muttered.
 He looked up